martenframework/marten/docs/docs/handlers-and-http/introduction.md

 Unless specified, the `content_type` is set to `text/html` and the `status` is set to `200`.

 :::tip
-You can also express the `status` of the response as a symbol that must comply to the values of the [`HTTP::Status`](https://crystal-lang.org/api/HTTP/Status.html) enum.
+You can also express the `status` of the response as a symbol that must comply with the values of the [`HTTP::Status`](https://crystal-lang.org/api/HTTP/Status.html) enum.
 For example:

 ```crystal
 respond("Response content", content_type: "text/html", status: :ok)